(This page contains affiliate links. Read my full disclosure.)

 Let’s make some Firm Cream Cheese Frosting!

-First you’ll start by adding the two sticks of Butter, 1/4 cup of All Vegetable Shortening, and 8 ounces of Cream Cheese to the mixing bowl along with 2 teaspoons of salt.
-Beat the butter, shortening, cream cheese, and salt together on high speed for 5 minutes.
+First you’ll start by mixing together two sticks of Butter, 1/4 cup of All Vegetable Shortening, and 8 ounces of Cream Cheese.
+Beat the butter, shortening, and cream cheese together on medium speed for 5 minutes.

-It’s best to scrape the sides of the bowl through out the process so that all of the butter, shortening, cream cheese, and salt has fully combined together.
+It’s best to scrape the sides of the bowl through out the process so that all of the butter, shortening, and cream cheese, has fully combined together.

 After mixing it for 5 minutes, now you’ll add in 1 tablespoon of Vanilla extract.
-Continue to mix in the Vanilla extract for 1 minute until it’s fully combined with the cream cheese, margarine, shortening, and salt.
+Continue to mix in the Vanilla extract for 1 minute until it’s fully combined with the cream cheese, margarine, and shortening.

 You will notice that the mixture it really thick and fluffy.
-This is what you’re going for as to making the frosting firm.
+This is what you’re going for as to making the Cream Cheese Frosting firm.

 Adding the powdered sugar:

-Once the mixture has been fully combined together, you’ll slowly start adding in the powdered sugar.
+Once the mixture has been fully combined together, you’ll slowly start to ad in the powdered sugar.
 One tool that I recommend for covering your mixing bowl while pouring in the powdered sugar is the KitchenAid Pouring Shield.
 I absolutely LOVE this product and I use it all the time.

-The powdered sugar used to splatter everywhere every time that I used it in a recipe and I really hated cleaning it up, especially when it splatters out on the floors.
+The powdered sugar used to splatter everywhere no matter how careful i was and I really hated cleaning it up, especially if it spilled on the floors.
 I have hardwood floors in my kitchen and it would always get in between the cracks on the floor.

 Completely mixing the frosting:

 After adding all of the ingredients to the frosting, its best to let it mix for 1 minute.
-This will help to make sure that each ingredient is fully combined and it will help to thicken up the frosting.
+This will allow each ingredient is fully combine together, while thickening the frosting.
 For example, when making Swiss buttercream you have to mix it for a longer period of time because those ingredients have to warm up and fully combine with each other.

 If you mix the Swiss Buttercream for only 3 minutes, it would still look soupy.
 This is why it’s very important to allow the frosting to fully mix together before storing it.